Driving in France Tips for French Roads

 Sorry, no phones.
 Using your cell phone is not only a bad idea.
 It’s not allowed.

 Despite the national reputation for enjoying wine with every meal, drinking and driving are not tolerated.
 The legal blood alcohol limit when driving is 0.5mg/ml.

 Vinci manages the autoroute toll system, maintenance and general safety.
-During peak holiday periods the amount of traffic on the roads can vary widely from minimal to stopped.
+During peak holiday periods, the traffic on the roads can vary widely from minimal to stopped.
 The road conditions are classified as green (flowing), orange (minor backups), red (lots of traffic) and black (more stopped than go).
-This Vinci Autoroute link is a tool to forecast that potential for traffic on your day of travel.
+This Vinci Autoroute link is a tool to forecast the potential for traffic on your day of travel.